-Fuel factor revenues increased due to an increase in kWh sales.
-The average Fuel Cost Charge rate per kWh charged to consumers for the twelve months ended December 31, 2014 was \$0.27, which is comparable to the twelve months ended December 31, 2013.
-CUC passes through 100% of fuel costs to consumers on a two-month lag basis without mark up.
+Fuel factor revenues decreased due to a reduction in global oil prices and a reduction in custom duties levied on diesel fuel imports by the Government.
+The average Fuel Cost Charge rate per kWh charged to consumers for the year ended December 31, 2015 was \$0.19 compared to the Fuel Cost Charge rate of \$0.27 per kWh for the year ended December 31, 2014.
+CUC passes through 100% of fuel costs, including import duties, to consumers on a two-month lag basis without mark up.

 The demand for electricity on Grand Cayman is generally higher in the summer months, when the air conditioning load is the greatest.
 Peaks in demand occasionally occur at other times during the year when new major customers are connected.
-The Fiscal 2014 peak load was 99.7 MW compared with the Fiscal 2013 peak load of 97.4 MW and 95.9 MW in Fiscal 2012.
+The Fiscal 2015 peak load was 100.7 MW compared with the Fiscal 2014 peak load of 99.7 MW.